 All are welcome and a lively discussion is guaranteed!

-Admission £4 per attendee including tea and coffee.
+Admission £5 per attendee including tea/coffee and biscuits

-To stay informed about upcoming meetings join our mailing on this link
+To stay informed about upcoming meetings join our mailing list on this link